HazyResearch/fonduer-tutorials/README.md

 In this tutorial, we build a Fonduer application to tackle the task of extracting images for specific transistors from their datasheets.
-This demonstrates how `Fonuder` can be used for image data in additional to text.
+This demonstrates how `Fonduer` can be used for image data in additional to text.

 ### Paleo Tutorial